My thoughts today in reaction to the following articles

 I’ve had it with the myth of heroic men, saving women from the bad guy.

 I prefer that we save humanity from the deadly cowboy fantasy—by not giving it ammunition of any kind.” – The Cowboy Fantasy of a ‘Good Guy With a Gun’ – John Pavlovitz

 It seems to me that would-be Second Amendment heroes won’t hesitate to manufacture (imagine) enemies to the homeland in order to sustain a macho sense that hearkens back to every Wayne or Eastwood movie where the good guy gets to shoot somebody.

 Or they are willing to suspend judgment and critical thinking by falling for any broadcast lie hook, line and sinker.

 Like I said, this sort of ignorance would be comical if it wasn’t so unfunny.
 People who are clueless about the Constitution are pretending that they’re the only ones standing between us and tyranny.
 That’s hilarious.

 Except, it isn’t funny. – Brian Hines Unfunny Humor About Gun Control

 Flash your weapons guys, get out those comic books and to hell with anyone else in the crowd, their children or their grandchildren.

-Just like the Hannity acolyte in Tennessee who gunned down several human beings in a church because they were Hannity-defined “liberals” …
+Just like the Hannity acolyte in Tennessee a few years back who gunned down several human beings in a church because they were Hannity-defined “liberals” …

 Just like that … people are gunned down and it doesn’t matter which Wayne or Eastwood character did the shooting.